tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 |-----------|--------------------------------------|------------|----------|----------|
 | `id`      | The ID of the inline hook to delete. | Path       | String   | TRUE     |

 Deletes the inline hook matching the provided `id`.
 Once deleted, the inline hook is unrecoverable.
 As a safety precaution, only inline hooks with a status of `INACTIVE` are eligible for deletion.
-To change an inline hook to that status, use an [Update Inline Hook](#update-inline-hook) call, setting the `status` property to `INACTIVE` in the [Inline Hook object](#inline-hook-object).

 #### Response Parameters